Nikhil-Patil-07/Banana-Disease-Diagnosis-and-recommendation/README.md

 🔗 **Live Demo:** (https://huggingface.co/spaces/NikhilPatil/Banana_Disease_Preediction/tree/main)

-## 📝Download the train and saved models from the hugging face from the Main_py folder
+## 📩Download the train and saved models from the hugging face from the Main_py folder

+### 📝NOTE: -If it is sleeping just click on the "Restart the Space"
+###